 Allow the healthy pumpkin pie to cool then transfer to the refrigerator and chill until completely cool.

-Keto Pumpkin Pie:
+Keto Pumpkin Pie Recipe:

 Do you follow a low-carb or ketogenic diet?
 This recipe is remarkably easy to make Keto!